deepjia/v2test/README.md

 ## Installation

-Install Git and Python 3.
+Install Git and Python 3 with pip.
 Homebrew is recommended for macOS.

 Then, clone the repo: